 9) KitKat (180g) – 943.92 calories – 1%

 10) Mars (331g) – 1623.84 calories – 1%

-Bidvine.com enlisted the help of its qualified personal trainers to work out how much exercise would need to be done to burn Easter egg calories off.
+Qualified personal trainers were asked to work out how much exercise would need to be done to burn Easter egg calories off.
 To burn off the most popular choice, Cadbury Crème Egg, a person would have to do either 115 minutes of burpees, more than one hour of swimming or 161 minute’s worth of sit ups.

 To use the online exercise calculator and see the full list of the UK’s 20 favourite Easter eggs click here.

 The survey also found that 78% of people did not check the label to see how many calories Easter eggs contain, with 56% of these citing that “Easter is a time of indulgence”, as the main reason.
 A further 68% of people surveyed said they put their fitness and dieting regimes on hold over the Easter period.